eddieyue/Crime-rate-forecasting-in-Chicago/README.md

 Kernel selection
 ================

-I implement kernel smoothing to estimate a Poisson rate function parameter in next week and make the prediction.
+I implement kernel smoothing to estimate a Poisson rate function parameter in next week.
 To apply kernel smiithing, I experiment different tuning parameters in Gaussian, Epanechinikov and Boxcar kernel.
-Then I select those those produce the highest log-likelihood on held-out data.
+Then I select those produce the highest log-likelihood on held-out data.

 Prediction of next week crime rates
 ===================================